aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/README.md

 ##### Begin deployment

 1. Begin the deployment process by clicking the **Launch Stack** button at the top of this page.
 This will take you to the [CloudFormation Manage Console](https://console.aws.amazon.com/cloudformation/) and specify the Automated Testing Pipeline CloudFormation template.
 Then click the **Next** button in the lower-right corner.
+	* You can also launch the CloudFormation Template by downloading the Pipeline_Template.yml from this repository and launching a stack with new resources.
 2. The next screen will take in all of the parameters for your pipeline environment.
 A description is provided for each parameter to help explain its function, but following is also a detailed description of how to use each parameter.
 At the top, provide a unique **Stack Name**.
+The ResultBucketName and SourceBucketName will be used to modify the code later on.

 ##### General AWS parameters
 |Parameter Name| Description|